RyanShanghaitech/MrAutoGrad/README.md

-# Magnetic Resonance Automatic Gradient Toolbox (MRAutoGrad, MAG)
+# Magnetic Resonance Arbitrary Gradient Toolbox (MRArbGrad, MAG)

 ## Introduction
 This toolbox is a pip package with C++ backend.
 The pip package can be called via Python interface to generate **non-Cartesian** gradient waveforms for built-in and external trajectories.
 The C++ source code (in `mrautograd_src/ext/`) can be ported to other pulse sequence project like UIH's Adept project for gradient waveform calculation.